On the H-type deviation of step two Carnot groups: Background and preliminary definitions

+$[V_1,V_2] = 0$, and $V_2 \neq 0$.
+A Lie algebra $\fg$ equipped with a step two stratification is called {\it step two stratified}, this implies that $\fg$ is nilpotent of step two.
+Conversely, every step two nilpotent Lie algebra admits a stratification, which is unique up to a Lie algebra automorphism.
+Given a step two stratified Lie algebra $\fg = V_1 \oplus V_2$, we refer to $\dim(V_1)$ as the {\it rank} of $\fg$ and denote it by $\rank(\fg)$.
+A {\it step two stratified group} is a connected, simply connected Lie group whose associated Lie algebra $\fg = \Lie(\G)$ is step two stratified.

-An inner product $g_h$ defined in the first layer $\fv_1$ is called a {\it horizontal metric} on $\G$.
-It is well known that such a choice of metric equips $\G$ with a sub-Riemannian structure.
+An inner product $g_h$ defined in the first layer $V_1$ of a step two stratified Lie algebra is called a {\it horizontal metric} on $\fg$.
+It is well known that such a choice of metric on the Lie algebra of a step two stratified group $\G$ equips it with a sub-Riemannian structure.
 We refer to such groups equipped with a distinguished sub-Riemannian structure as {\it step two Carnot groups}.

-Assume in addition that an inner product $g_v$ is defined in the vertical layer $\fv_2$ so that $\fv_1$ is $(g_h \oplus g_v)$-orthogonal to $\fv_2$.
-We call $g_h$, respectively $g_v$, the {\it horizontal metric} and {\it vertical metric} on $\G$.
-Lengths of vectors with respect to these metrics will be denoted $|X|_h := \sqrt{g_h(X,X)}$ and $|T|_v := \sqrt{g_v(T,T)}$ respectively.
-The direct sum $g = g_h \oplus g_v$ is a metric on the full Lie algebra; via left translation it induces a Riemannian metric on $\G$.
-Such a metric is said to be a {\it taming Riemannian metric} for the sub-Riemannian metric $g_h$.

-\begin{definition} Let $F: \G \to \K$ be a mapping between step two Carnot groups, with respective Lie algebras $\fg = \fv_1\oplus\fv_2$ and $\fk = \fw_1\oplus\fw_2$ and respective horizontal metrics $g_h$ (defined on $\fv_1$) and $g_h'$ (defined on $\fw_1$).
-The map $F$ is called a {\it stratified homomorphic sub-Riemannian submersion} (for short, a {\it sub-Riemannian submersion}) if it satisfies the following conditions: \begin{itemize} \item[(1)] $F$ is a homomorphism of stratified Lie groups, equivalently, $F_*$ is a homomorphism of stratified Lie algebras, \item[(2)] $F_*$ is surjective, \item[(3)] $F_*|_{\fv_1}$ is a submersion from $(\fv_1,g_h)$ to $(\fw_1,g_h')$, i.e., setting $\bW = \Ker(F_*|_{\fv_1})^\perp$, we have that